JeffKatzy/ds-lecture-notes/module-1/week-2/python-object-relations-assessment/README.md

 Your goal is to build out all of the methods listed in the deliverables.

-Remember that to run your code, you can run `python -i environment.rb`.
+Remember that to run your code, you can run `python -i environment.py`.
 You'll be able to test out the methods that you write from there.
 Take a look at that file to see how you can pre-define variables and create object instances, rather than manually doing it each time.

-**To Submit** - once you've completed all the deliverables, please copy/paste your three class definitions into the `solution.rb` file.
+**To Submit** - once you've completed all the deliverables, please copy/paste your three class definitions into the `solution.py` file.
 Please don't submit the lab until we give you the signal.

 ## Deliverables